Skip to main content

 Users inherit all permissions from all Groups they are in.

-In other words, user permissions are a summary of all his personal permissions and permissions inherited from his groups.
+In other words, user permissions are a summary of all their personal permissions and permissions inherited from their groups.
 You can audit a summary of all permissions through users' details.

 Auditing database